Brokerages limit trading in GameStop, sparking outcry

-Robinhood and other retail brokerages are taking steps to tamp down the speculative frenzy surrounding companies such as GameStop, but the actions only sparked more volatility and an outcry from users of the platforms and some members of Congress that small investors are being treated unfairly.
+Robinhood and other retail brokerages are taking steps to tamp down the speculative frenzy surrounding companies such as GameStop, but the actions only sparked more volatility in the market and an outcry from users of the platforms and some members of Congress who say small investors are being treated unfairly.

-Robinhood said Thursday investors would only be able to sell their positions and not open new ones in some cases, and Robinhood will try to slow the amount of trading using borrowed money.
+Robinhood said Thursday that investors would only be able to sell their positions and not open new ones in some cases.
+Robinhood will also require investors to put up more of their own money for certain trades instead of using borrowed funds.

 Besides GameStop, Robinhood said trading in stocks such as AMC Entertainment, Bed Bath & Beyond, Blackberry, Nokia, Express Inc., Koss Corp., American Airlines, Tootsie Roll, Trivago and Naked Brand Group would be affected by the new restrictions.

-Interactive Brokers also placed option trading of AMC, BlackBerry, Express, GameStop and Koss “into liquidation,” citing extraordinary volatility in the markets.
+Interactive Brokers also limited options trading in AMC, BlackBerry, Express, GameStop and Koss.
+Clients can close out positions, but not buy more options, a move the company said was due to extraordinary volatility in the markets.
 It also tightened margin requirements indefinitely on “short stock positions."

 Charles Schwab and TD Ameritrade took similar steps to restrict trading on their platforms Wednesday.